Mount Waverley, Victoria: Today

 One of the highest points in Mount Waverley is the reservoir on High Street Road.
 The natural land surrounding this landmark is over 138–150 metres above sea level.
 Construction of the reservoir began in 1927.

 The waterways in the suburb are Damper Creek in the north, and Scotchmans Creek, in the south.
 Significant parks within Mount Waverley include Valley Reserve, Damper Creek Reserve, and Federal Reserve.
 All reserves contain significant areas of remnant native bushland.
 Significant wetland areas in Mount Waverley are found within Valley Reserve and in the Scotchmans Creek valley.

 The popular Melbourne Street Directory Melway was first produced in a garage in Mount Waverley in 1966.
 It is now published from premises in Ricketts Road in Mount Waverley.

-Over many years, Mount Waverley has held an annual Christmas Carols event, which has featured many local performers.
-Matthew Clark took over as Executive producer in 2006, and grew the event enormously: